Quantum advantage for single-photon state characterization

-In this work, we investigate whether multiphoton interference can enable characterization protocols that outperform standard HOM-based approaches.
-Specifically, we consider the following scenario: given access to multiple continuous streams of partially distinguishable single photons and a fully tunable interferometer, can one design a protocol that characterizes all pairwise photon overlaps more efficiently than performing pairwise HOM experiments?
-We quantify efficiency using the Fisher information matrix (FIM).
+In this work, we demonstrate that characterizing the internal state of multiple single photons itself exhibits a quantum advantage.
+Specifically, we show that characterization based on genuine multiphoton interference outperforms conventional pairwise HOM characterization.
+Thus, the quantum advantage demonstrated here is that larger-scale quantum interference enables more efficient characterization than pairwise quantum interference.
+Given multiple continuous streams of partially distinguishable single photons and a fully tunable interferometer, our protocol characterizes all pairwise photon overlaps more efficiently than performing pairwise HOM experiments.

-We find a protocol that outperforms HOM-characterization for the 3-photon case via numerical optimization.
-After inspection, we find a circuit that outperforms parallel HOM experiments for the arbitrary $n$-photon case.

-We experimentally implement the protocol for the 3-photon case and find that the FIM, inferred from experimental data, surpasses what would be achievable in a noiseless experiment using the HOM-characterization protocol.
+Our work proceeds as follows.
+We first identify a protocol that outperforms HOM characterization for $n=3$ photons via numerical optimization of the Fisher information matrix (FIM).
+Inspecting this circuit reveals a generalization to arbitrary photon numbers, which we prove outperforms pairwise HOM characterization.
+We then show that this advantage persists in the presence of optical loss, a surprising result since loss typically eliminates photonic quantum advantages in computation or metrology \cite{GarciaPatron2019simulatingboson, renemaarxiv2018, PhysRevA.75.053805, PhysRevA.80.063803}.
+Finally, we experimentally implement the three-photon protocol and find that the FIM, inferred from the data, surpasses that obtainable in an ideal noiseless HOM characterization.
 This demonstrates both the practical viability of our approach and the advantage of multiphoton interference for photon characterization.

+Our result differs from existing proposals to characterize partial distinguishability using multiphoton interference \cite{ji2024extensionpatternrecognitionvalidation,PhysRevX.9.011013,PRXQuantum.6.020340,Seron2024efficientvalidation,Correa_Anguita_2025,rodrigo2026benchmarking_multiphoton_interference}.
+These approaches either employ interferometers not optimized for information extraction or focus on global interference signatures rather than targeting each pair individually.

 \textit{Improved characterization for three photons}.-In a boson-sampling–type multiphoton interference experiment with partially distinguishable photons, the probability mass function (pmf) sampled by Fock-basis detection in output configuration $s$ is given by \cite{tichy2015sampling,shchesnovich2015partial}: